-This course focuses on the legal, ethical, and financial issues related to an architectural practice.
-Issues covered include AIA documents, zoning, planning and construction codes, Title 24 and the ADA, the CSI format, and the legal ramifications of drawings and specifications.
-The course is structured to emphasize the collaborative, team-oriented nature of the profession.
+This course introduces the history, types, and responsibilities of the architectural office.
+The course content includes a survey of a variety of architectural practices; alternatives to the traditional practice; the five phases of design; the roles of staff, consultants, and government officials; the proper interaction with clients, consultants, and contractors; and the contractual options and obligations of the architect.
+Issues covered include AIA documents, zoning, planning and construction codes.
+Title 24 and the ADA, the CSI format. and the legal ramifications of drawings and specifications.
+The course is structured to emphasize the collaborative. team-oriented nature of the profession.

-AR953 PROFESSIONAL PRACTICE III: THE OFFICE
+AR953 PROFESSIONAL PRACTICE III